 But, if you’re lucky enough to have a great manager, don’t get so lost in the festivities that you forget to show your appreciation.
 Trust me: The right gesture will be remembered long after the holiday party.

-Need some ideas on how to impress without overspending or overdoing it?
+Need some ideas on how to thank your boss without overspending or overdoing it?
 Below, 11 startup founders from Young Entrepreneur Council (YEC) share the most memorable gifts they have ever received from members of their team.